333BCode/2021-2022-Season-Code/README.md

 ### Custom Exit Conditions

 If the logic of the default exit conditions works, just pass different template arguments.
-Otherwise, create a new function with the function signature of the respective exit condition function pointer (found in include/drivetrain.hpp), and possible have Drivetrain friend that function.
+Otherwise, create a new function with the function signature of the respective exit condition function pointer (found in include/drivetrain.hpp), and possibly have Drivetrain friend that function.

 ## Updating Devices